 Blockchain analysis tools are identified as the best resource in securing your existence within virtual DLT and blockchain-based frameworks.

 One firm that comprehensively covers AML needs in DeFi is Coinfirm.
 Designed for exchanges and custody providers for cryptocurrencies, our various products offer our clients automated counterparty screening and analysis within your DeFi liquidity pool.

 Some DEXes and DeFi platforms that offer exchange services alongside their primary offerings have begun to explore the issue of compliance.
 Through advanced data analysis, counterparties are scored and risky entities are identified, a solution needed to keep DeFi interactions as safe as possible.
-Compliance by DeFi platforms with many of these jurisdictions’ proposed and current legislations can be achieved by utilising regulatory technology oracles – such as the AMLT Oracle – that maintain the same high level of AML and CFT compliance as a centralised VASP.
+Compliance by DeFi platforms with many of these jurisdictions’ proposed and current legislations can be achieved by utilising regulatory technology oracles – such as the AML Oracle – that maintain AML and CFT compliance.

 The theft of funds doesn’t just affect participant users but places a cloud of doubt on the integrity and reliability of VASPs.
 Regulators have little to gain in banning DeFi, given the level of financial development it is delivering whilst DeFi developers gain little by allowing perpetrators to freely get away with stealing their clients’ funds and damaging the integrity of their platforms.